As a technical writer with a Master of Science degree, I write about my philosophical studies of social sciences and humanities.

 The development of 5G cellular technology by China's Huawei would be under the control of communist China.
 That can have drastic effects on our national security.
 No one has any knowledge of how that can impact us economically and socially if China can monitor the activities and communication of all American citizens.

-Lessons learned from the pandemic may make many American communications companies reconsider using Huawei's chips in their phones and 5G infrastructure.6
+Lessons learned from the pandemic may make many American communications companies reconsider using Huawei's chips in their phones and 5G infrastructure.10

-During the pandemic, people have learned to take care of themselves as never considered before.
+During the pandemic, we learned to take care of ourselves as never before:

 An example of that last point is the handling of shoes.
 People used to hold their shoes from the bottom, where viruses could be present.
 Who ever thought of washing their hands after removing their shoes when they come home?

-All things considered, in addition to the economic and health-conscious changes, people will have a different social attitude with life after COVID-19!
+All things considered, in addition to the economic and health-conscious changes, people will have a different social attitude.

 - “Richard Nixon's 1972 visit to China” - Wikipedia